Frequently Asked Questions

 How do I sign up for the College Emergency Notification System?

-Please visit the Bobcat Web and log in, or create, a Bobcat account.
+Please visit the Bobcat Web and log in, or create an account.
 From there you will be able to select emergency

 notification system (ENS) preferences.